 With that in mind, having your “donate” button at or near the top of your webpage is ideal, so that the donor doesn’t even have to scroll down to find it.
 Many charities place their “donate” button in the top-right corner of their page.
 As the public has become used to that location, they will often naturally look for it there, making it a safe choice for to locate yours.

-Your button should also stay static in that position on all of your pages, not just the homepage, so that the supporter can decide to donate after seeing other content, such as, reading a news story you have shared, or a description of your mission.
+Your button should also stay static in that position on all of your pages, not just the homepage, so that the supporter can decide to donate after seeing other content, such as reading a news story you have shared, or checking out a description of your mission.